 - Proceed with caution and without being naive, because a crisis can be fatal

 4) confront people who always say “No-No”, but do it in an effective manner

 - Eliminate or neutralize the “urgency killers”, who are not skeptics, but are determined to cultivate complacency or, if necessary, to create destructive urgency

 These tactics are in general a component of the natural strategy of great leaders.

 This tactic is based on the fact that every organization has a tendency to focus on the internal.

 - historic success

-- birth of a “we know how to do it” culture / increase in size which requires better internal organisation / position of strength on the market compared to others
+- birth of a “we know how to do it” culture/increase in size which requires better internal organization/position of strength on the market compared to others

 - internal focus which prevents seeing threats and opportunities

-- a weak sense of urgency and a very stable, fixed organisation
+- a weak sense of urgency and a very stable, fixed organization

 - even less motivation to seek external threats and opportunities